madjugglers/pattern-book/07_eight_person_patterns.md

 ## 4-on-4 line

+Feed the two people opposite you, or do a baby position on the end.
+Use only as a warm-up!

 ## Double vision 4's

   Take any (almost any) 4 person pattern and turn each juggler into two.
 Double-vision boxes are